-All majors should review their academic program in consultation with an advisor once per semester.
-The undergraduate advisors are Peter Bellin, Gretchen Boria-Perez, Nola Kennedy and Michael Sullivan.
-The graduate advisor is Antonio Machado.
-Email the department office at firstname.lastname@example.org for more information on the degree.
+All majors should review their academic program in consultation with a faculty advisor once per semester.
+The undergraduate faculty advisors are Nola Kennedy, Antonio Machado, Katherine McNamara, Rania Sabty and Michael Sullivan.
+The graduate coordinator and advisor is Nola Kennedy.
+Email the department office for more information on the degree.

-Graduates find work in such occupations as sustainability coordinators, environmental specialists, industrial hygienists, hazardous waste managers, air quality permit managers, safety supervisors, health and safety inspectors, environmental managers and many similar occupations.
+Graduates find work in occupations such as sustainability coordinators, environmental specialists, industrial hygienists, hazardous waste managers, air quality permit managers, safety supervisors, health and safety inspectors, and environmental managers.

 Graduates also are employed as administrators and technical specialists in governmental agencies, private industry and consulting firms.
 Opportunities for teaching, research and advanced professional programs are numerous.